Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

-# Part:2 Lab 02 - Explore sensitivity labels and policies in Microsoft Purview
+# Lab 05 - e.
+Use M365 Apps to Label data

 ## Lab scenario
 In this lab, you will explore the capabilities of sensitivity labels.
 You will go through the settings for existing sensitivity labels that have been created and the corresponding policy to publish the label.
 Then you will see how to apply a label and the impact of that label, from the perspective of a user.